william-vw/pqn/README.md

 To run an individual test query (such as `q1.n3`) on the full sepsis event log, run the following command:
 ```
-./run.sh -q queries/constraints/q1.n3 -l logs/sepsis_all.n3
+./run.sh -q queries/constraints/q1.n3 -l logs/sepsis_all.n3 -p pqn.n3
 ```

 To run all test queries on a particular log (e.g., the [full sepsis event log](logs/)), run the following command:
 ```
 ./run_all.sh -d queries/constraints -l logs/sepsis_all.n3 -r results/times_all.csv -n 10 -p pqn.n3
 ```
-Where result times will appear in `results/times_all.csv` for this example, times will be averaged over 10 runs, and query outputs will appear in the `out/` folder.
+Where result times will appear in `results/times_all.csv` for this example, and times will be averaged over 10 runs.
+Query outputs will appear in the `out/` folder.

 You can run `./run.sh -h` and `./run_all.sh -h` for details on the usage of each shell script.